hasanozgan/flex/README.md

-## Flex Micro Rest Framework
+## Flex Micro Framework for REST App

-flex for your legacy servlet project.
+Flex for your legacy servlet project.

 #### Easy Install